Johnny Lechner

-John A. "Johnny" Lechner is an American film and television actor best known who appeared as Alan Reese on the Showtime television series Girls of Sunset Place (2012) and as Greg "Fossil" Karanowski in the movie Fraternity House (2008).
-He is also known for being a perpetual student at the University of Wisconsin–Whitewater, having studied there from 1995 until 2010.
+John A. "Johnny" Lechner is an American film and television actor who received media attention as a perpetual student at the University of Wisconsin–Whitewater.
+He appeared as Alan Reese on the Showtime television series Girls of Sunset Place (2012) and as Greg "Fossil" Karanowski in the film Fraternity House.

-Academic career
+Education and media attention

-Lechner was born in Fort Hood, Texas, but grew up in Pewaukee, Wisconsin.
-Lechner graduated from Waukesha North High School in 1994.
+After graduating from Waukesha North High School in 1994, Lechner attended UW–Waukesha for one year and then transferred to the University of Wisconsin–Whitewater.

-Lechner did not graduate from the University of Wisconsin-Whitewater in 2006, 2007, 2008, or 2009, despite having enough credits to graduate with nine majors and five minors.
-Lechner announced that he had transferred to a different college in California in 2010.
+In 2006, The Badger Herald reported that Lechner, then 29, was preparing to graduate from UW–Whitewater after 12 years of college with three majors and three minors.
+He remained enrolled after that; in 2009, the Milwaukee Journal Sentinel reported that a UW–Whitewater spokeswoman said Lechner had not graduated and had not applied for graduation.
+In 2010, Lechner announced that he had transferred to a college in California.

-At Whitewater, Lechner won a campus "Big Man on Campus" beauty pageant, studied abroad in, "Paris, London, Amsterdam, Rome, Florence, Venice and Switzerland," and South Africa.
-He appeared on The Bob and Tom Show, Late Show with David Letterman and Good Morning America, was named one of Peoples "Hot Bachelors", ran for student body president, and appeared in two films, including Minor League: A Football Story and a starring role in Fraternity House.
+At Whitewater, Lechner won a campus "Big Man on Campus" beauty pageant; studied abroad in Paris, London, Amsterdam, Rome, Florence, Venice, Switzerland, and South Africa; and ran for student body president.
+He appeared on The Bob and Tom Show, Late Show with David Letterman, and Good Morning America; was named one of People magazine's "Hot Bachelors"; and appeared in films including Minor League: A Football Story and Fraternity House.

-In an interview with the Michigan Daily, he claims to have graduated from college before 2021.
+In 2021, Lechner told The Michigan Daily that he had graduated from college.

 The "Johnny Lechner rule"

-According to Lechner, the Wisconsin Board of Regents instituted a "Johnny Lechner rule" requiring long-term students to pay twice the standard in-state tuition rate.
+A Wisconsin Board of Regents policy doubled full-time tuition for University of Wisconsin System students who exceeded 165 credits, or had 30 credits more than their degree required.
+Media coverage referred to the policy as the "Johnny Lechner rule".